 No matter which group you belong to, one of my roles as a physician is to provide clear and honest information, even if it’s information a patient might not want to hear.
 Once you begin using medical cannabis, it is likely that you will continue using it for the rest of your life.

+State laws permit the use of medical marijuana for certain qualifying conditions, such as Cancer, ALS and HIV/AIDS.
 These conditions are fairly diverse, but they do share one trait in common: all are chronic conditions, meaning they are persistent, ongoing illnesses that, in many cases, will never go away completely.
 Any condition lasting longer than three months is defined as “chronic” by the National Center for Health Statistics.

 Sudden and temporary conditions, whether arising from illness or injury, are described as “acute.”
 Chronic conditions sometimes give rise to acute conditions — for instance, a bone fracture (acute) resulting from osteoporosis (chronic), or a heart attack (acute) resulting from cardiovascular disease (chronic) — but each remains a distinct class.